 Frequently Asked Question

-Is it possible to obtain a certification in an area such as Instructional Technology, ESL, Teacher of the Handicapped, or Literacy?
+Is it possible to obtain a certification in an area such as ESL, Teacher of Students with Disabilities, or Literacy?

 Yes, candidates may earn a license or certificate by applying courses completed in the Professional Studies concentration with the additional requirements as outlined under the various programs.
 The approval of a faculty advisor is necessary for candidates wishing to pursue this path.